Firnblut/LootFilterTurtle/README.md

 /lf notify      Toggles delete/keep notifications with reasons (quality, list, price) /lf all         Checks all items currently in your bag and keeps/deletes the according to your setting (respecting vendor value threshold)
 /lf debug       Toggles debug messages in case you want to modify the addon

+Unknown items: This database doesn't include items without vendor value (which are questitems most of the time) and doesn't include custom turtle-wow items.
+If you come upon an unknown item, it's itemID and name will be saved in savedVariables\lootfilter112.lua and you can use the entry to add it to database.lua.
+Just look up the price and maximum stacksize in turtle-wow's database and add it to database lua as: [itemID]="price,maxstack"

+Installation: As with all addons, download

 This addon is not currently in development.
 There will be no more features, bugfixing, etc. Use at your own risk.